httpwg/wg-materials/ietf116/minutes.md

 Lucas Pardue: It's in the upcoming slides

-Nidhi Jeju: What if different protocols supported on different paths?
+Nidhi Jaju: What if I have a server that supports different protocols for different paths?
+The SETTING applies to the whole connection, so you still have a chance it’s not supported when you send the CONNECT request.

 Lucas Pardue: good point